dawnlarsson/micro/README.md

 >
 > V3 beta is currently harder to use, I want a more intuitive developer experience and API refinements,
 > but this **should be the MIN / MAX for size and speed.** (To my current knowledge)
+>
+> p.s.
+Forgive me if there’s a tiny bug somewhere, been re-writing V3 during the peek of a cold chugging aspirin lol

 ## V2 -> V3
 V3 Events core is 177 bytes